|

 the original cover on

 ebay.
-It gives us great pleasure
+It gives

-to reconnect the original source with the
+us great pleasure to reconnect the original

-clippings.This gives us a valuable time frame within
+source with the clippings.This gives us a

-which to work Every fragment is a part of the whole
+fragment is a part of the whole Ten Years After /

-Ten Years After / Alvin Lee history.
+Alvin Lee history.

 <-- "...In March the band will